riccabolla/PCNE/README.md

 **P**lasmid **C**opy **N**umber **E**stimator (**PCNE**) is a simple tool to estimate the copy number of plasmid from an assembled genome.
 ## Disclaimer
 This tool requires a previous step of plasmid identification using tools like Platon (reccomended), MOB-Suite, PlasmidFinder... <br>
-Chromosome's contigs and each plasmid's contigs should be in separated FASTA files. <br>
-If not, please provide a .txt file reporting the path and the name of chromosome and plasmid contigs. <br>
 ## Introduction
 This tool automates the process of:<br>
 1) Creating a combined reference from chromosome and plasmid contigs.<br>
 2) Indexing the reference using BWA.<br>
 3) Aligning paired-end sequencing reads to the combined reference using BWA-MEM.<br>
 4) Sorting and indexing the resulting alignment (BAM file) using Samtools.<br>
-5) Calculating per-contig coverage using samtools coverage. >br>
+5) Calculating per-contig coverage using samtools coverage. <br>
 6) Calculating the length-weighted average depth of chromosome contigs.<br>
 7) Calculating the estimated copy number for each plasmid contig relative to the average chromosome depth using an R script.<br>
 ## Installation<br>